Exts and Vertex Operators: Proof of Theorem

 of a universal expression in characteristic classes of

 where $\pi_{rs}$ is the projection on the $r$th and $s$th factor in \eqref{prodS}, times a class $\gamma_s$ of the form

 for each of the $S$-factors in \eqref{prodS}.

-The induction scheme of Elligsrud, G\"ottsche, and Lehn, see Section 3 in \cite{EGL}, gives a universal evaluation of any such integral.
+The induction scheme of Ellingsrud, G\"ottsche, and Lehn, see Section 3 in \cite{EGL}, gives a universal evaluation of any such integral.
 The result has the form

-where the outer sum is over all partition of the $S$-factors in \eqref{prodS} into disjoint groups $G_i$, the sign accounts for a possibly different ordering of odd cohomology classes in the original and final integral, and each $C_{G_i}\in H^*(S)$ is a characteristic class of $S$.
+where the outer sum is over all partitions of the $S$-factors in \eqref{prodS} into disjoint groups $G_i$, the sign accounts for a possibly different ordering of odd cohomology classes in the original and final integral, and each $C_{G,i}\in H^*(S)$ is a universal polynomial, independent of the $\gamma_i s$, applied to the characteristic classes of the tangent bundle of $S$.

-The characteristic classes $C_{G_i}$ are universal, that is, independent of $\gamma_i$'s and therefore, the resulting formula for \eqref{matrix_coeff} is uniquely determined by the requirement that it holds in the equivariant cohomology of an arbitrary toric surface.

-Similarly, using the calculus explained in Section 6 of \cite{L}, one derives analogous universal formulas for the matrix coefficients of $\Gamma(\cL)$.
-Thus the equality \eqref{mainT2} in the toric case implies the equality in general.

-For the same reason, it is enough to check the vanishing \eqref{vanish} in the toric setting.

-Let a torus $T$ with Lie Algebra $t$ act on $S$ with isolated fixed points.
-Equivariant localization provides the following isomorphism over $F = \C(t^*)$, the fraction field of $R = \C[t^*]$:
+Next, we show that the matrix coefficients of $\Gamma(\cL)$ are given by a similar universal formula.
+To do this, we use the calculus explained in Section 6 of \cite{L}, and subsequent generalizations in \cite{LQW} to express the operator of the cup product with $\sigma_{p}(\eta)$ in terms of suitable Nakajima operators.
+We may then express the classes $\prod \sigma_{p_i}(\eta_i)$ in terms of operators of the form